Honours (Higher) Diploma on

 - Corporate objectives, policies, business ethics, social responsibilities.

-RETAIL MARKETING MANAGEMENT & CUSTOMER SERVICE
+RETAIL MARKETING MANAGEMENT & CUSTOMER RELATIONS

 - Scope and concepts of retail product management